llimllib/obsidian-archive/blog/2024/03/How I use git worktrees.md

 My favorite feature of git is one that not enough people know about: _worktrees_.

-Worktrees allow you to store branches of your repository as separate directories, which allows you to switch branches by changing directory instead of switching between branches in the same directory with `git checkout` or `git switch`.
+Worktrees allow you to store branches of your repository in separate directories.

+This means you can switch branches by changing directory, instead of switching between branches in the same directory with `git checkout` or `git switch`.

 I've never seen anybody describe using worktrees quite the way I do, so I thought I'd write out how I like to work with them.